status-im/help.status.im/docs/en/status-communities/create-a-channel.md

 !!! note ""
     Currently, you can only create a channel using Status desktop.

-Community owners can create open and closed channels in the Status app.
+Community owners can create open and token-gated channels in the Status app.
 All community members can browse and join open channels.
-To join closed channels, members must meet the [channel requirements][understand-token-requirements-in-channels].
-As a community owner, you can set up specific permissions to create a closed channel.
+To join token-gated channels, members must meet the [channel requirements][understand-token-requirements-in-channels].
+As a community owner, you can set up specific permissions to create a token-gated channel.

 ## Create a channel